samoyed-health-foundation/website/site/content/diseases/shyness.md

 ----------------

--   Take your dog to your veterinarian to rule out any possible Medical causes for your dog\'s shyness.
+-   Take your dog to your veterinarian to rule out any possible Medical causes for your dog's shyness.
 Please refer to --"Causes" within this section.
--   Learn as much as possible about other related issues that may be contributing to your dog\'s shyness by speaking with your breeders, other breeders/owners, and other veterinarians.
+-   Learn as much as possible about other related issues that may be contributing to your dog's shyness by speaking with your breeders, other breeders/owners, and other veterinarians.
 Join email support groups/lists, local dog clubs, etc.
 -   Learn what motivates your dog, what distracts your dog, what are